wahyudidanny/PilahSampahGame/README.md

-# PilahSampahGame
-Unity Game Pilah Sampah
+# Pilah Sampah Game
+Another 2D Game With Unity

+Get the point by drag the spesific type trash into bin before the trash go out

+Thank You